polifonia-project/roman-chord-ontology/README.md

 Repository for the Roman Chord ontology and its APIs.

 This repository contains two types of resources:
-1. [roman-chord-ontology](#the-roman-chord-ontology), an ontology for representing annotated agreements in Roman Numeral format
+1. [roman-chord-ontology](#the-roman-chord-ontology), an ontology for representing annotated chords in Roman Numeral format
 2. [APIs](#the-roman-chord-apis) to automatically generate a Knowledge Graph built on top of the roman-chord-ontology model, given as input a chord in Roman Numeral notation.